J-Afzal/Terminal-Games/tests/Main-Menu-Test-Plan.md

 ## Toggling ANSI Colour Escape Codes

-1. Starting from homepage state with "Yes" selected (i.e. step 1 from [Initial Homepage Load](#initial-homepage-load) section) press `Enter` on Windows or enter "e" on macOS/Linux:
+1. Starting from the homepage state with "Yes" selected (i.e. step 1 from [Initial Homepage Load](#initial-homepage-load) section) press `Enter` on Windows or enter "e" on macOS/Linux:

     ```text
     ╔══════════════════════════════╗